cseanburns/electronic_resource_mgmt/lectures/06-interoperability.md

 In Primo, if we investigate the new URL, we see that it's an OpenURL link and we can see the fields and values and identify the metadata (I have decomposed the URL for readability).
-The percent signs and numbers in the title field use [Percent-encoding][4], and they convert characters that are URL unfriendly, like empty spaces between words, to something that URLs can handle and parse.
+The percent signs and numbers in the title field use [Percent-encoding][percent_encoding], and they convert characters that are URL unfriendly, like empty spaces between words, to something that URLs can handle and parse.
-See [this page][5] for a table of UTF-8 percent-encodings and the characters they match:
+See [this page][utf_8] for a table of UTF-8 percent-encodings and the characters they match:

 ```